Alternative dispute resolution procedure

 - to which the complainant has rights.

-- The registrant has no right to or legitimate interest in that domain name.
+- The domain name holder has no rights or legitimate interests regarding the domain name.

 Average length of the ADR procedure